 - Lemon Chicken Spaghetti Squash (which I would cook as directed in this post rather than follow the directions in the lemon chicken post)

-- Stay tuned for a Mexican Spaghetti Squash Casserole
+- This Mexican Spaghetti Squash Casserole

 - We love spaghetti squash tossed in pesto, or with chili spooned over top